AttapongSangphet/swu-ds525/capstone-project/README.md

 ![Redshift Connection Configuaration](pictures/etl_redshift_configuration.jpg)

-In this project, scheduling data pipeline consists of creating tables in AWS Redshift, loading data from AWS S3 to stagging data in AWS Redshift and then transforming stagging table to provided tables that will be used for Visualization process in the next step.
+Scheduling data pipeline by using Airflow consists of creating tables in AWS Redshift, loading data from AWS S3 to stagging data in AWS Redshift and then transforming stagging table to provided tables that will be used for Visualization process in the next step.

-Provided etl code make our pipeline can run autonomously following by dags operation as show in picture below.
+Prepared etl code makes our pipeline run all tasks autonomously following by dags operation sequences that we set as show in picture below.

 ![Airflow Graph](pictures/Airflow_Graph.jpg)